m67hoff/aspera-browser/README.md

 Run `ng s` to start the Angular Live Development Server

 ### Build & deploy to IBM Cloud
-(Prereq: as above + cloud foundry cli installed and IBM Bluemix accout )
+(Prereq: as above + cloud foundry cli installed and IBM Bluemix account )

 Run `ng build -aot -prod` to build.
 The `dist/` directory contains the static WebApp.
 To deploy, copy everything in `dist/*` directory to public dir on the webserver.